 - Purdue Peace Project (PPP): This project is an externally funded initiative housed at Purdue University dedicated to locally led peacebuilding in West Africa and Central America.
 I have been involved with this initiative in various capacities, including as co-lead researcher for our projects in Ghana and as associate director for research and operations.
 I continue to be a contributor to the project.

 - Women, Peace, and Security Global Polling Project: This project was a collaboration between One Earth Future’s Our Secure Future, World Pulse and ICAN/Women’s Alliance for Security Leadership to explore how women define security in the lead up to the 20th anniversary of UN Security Council Resolution 1325 that mandated women’s inclusion in peace processes.
-I contributed through analyzing survey responses and narratives collected by World Pulse and producing “The Future of Security is Women” report.
+I contributed by analyzing survey responses and narratives collected by World Pulse and producing “The Future of Security is Women” report.

 - Women’s Digital Peacebuilding: The purpose of this study is to identify the opportunities and limitations of technology for women’s peacebuilding work.
 It involves qualitative in-depth interviews and document analysis.
 We hope this study will result in the development of learning materials (such as toolkits or learning modules) for members of various transnational feminist networks to use to understand how to best organize digitally to build peace.
-This project is led by undergraduate McNair Scholar Rachel Castro, and I serve as her faculty mentor and collaborator.
+This project is led by undergraduate McNair Scholar Moon Castro, and I serve as their faculty mentor and collaborator.

 - EAT Initiative: The EAT Initiative, or Emporia At the Table: Ending Hunger in Our Community, is an interdisciplinary collaboration and community engagement project I co-founded to address food insecurity on our campus and in our local community.
 It is funded by a high-impact learning grant from Emporia State University (ESU).